 “Ougon no tori” is an installation project I realized at NIAV, Nishiaizu International Art Village in Fukushima, Japan, 2018.
-The prefecture of Fukushima suffered from the consequences of an earthquake which provoked a major nuclear accident.
+The prefecture of Fukushima suffered from the consequences of an earthquake that provoked a tsunami and a major nuclear accident.
 My project for the residency was to investigate the perception of the natural space, before and after the accident.
 I am interested in understanding how far can the experience of reality be a socially constructed matter rather than an objective fact.
 I collected interviews where my questions addressed personal experiences and perceptions related to the space and the environment of the area.

-The central part of the installation is a mixed-media work on silicon, where I overlapped the images of the human cardiovascular system and the map of the region in order to highlight the similarities between body and territory.
+The central part of the installation is a mixed-media work on silicon, where I overlapped the images of the human cardiovascular system and the map of the region to highlight the similarities between body and territory.